How do I find out if I am eligible for adjustments?

 Where are my exams?

-In most cases students with adjustments are seated away from the main cohort in order to deliver your provisions.
+When sitting the exam in person, in most cases students with adjustments are seated away from the main cohort in order to deliver your provisions.
 These venues have specialist invigilators to provide your adjustments.

 After the main examination timetable is published you will receive details of your venues.
 It is essential you attend the venue you are advised to as you will not be allocated a seat in the main venue.